- Mac Bryan Prophetic Preaching Series

-In 2012, the School of Divinity will welcome Diana Butler Bass, author, speaker, and independent scholar specializing in American religion and culture.
-Her address will be centered around her latest book, Christianity After Religion: The End of Church and the Birth of a New Spiritual Awakening.
+In 2012, the School of Divinity welcomed Diana Butler Bass, author, speaker, and independent scholar specializing in American religion and culture.
+Her address centered around her latest book, Christianity After Religion: The End of Church and the Birth of a New Spiritual Awakening.

 No audio available at this time.